kumkumsingh/PicturePuzzle/Readme.md

 1. This is a bi-dimensional puzzle game(4x4).
 2. Each piece can move in 4 directions (up, down, left, right).
-3. Initially the whole picture is displayed and then when you click on start button game starts and time elapsed also starts.
+3. Movement of a piece is just possible when there is an empty cell next to it.
-4. All pieces are scrambled.
+4. Just one movement is possible each time.
-5. Movement of a piece is just possible when there is an empty cell next to it.
+5. Initially the whole picture is displayed and when the player clicks on start button game starts ,all pieces are scrambled,timer also starts.
-6. Just one movement is possible each time.
+6. Number of moves is also displayed.
 7. Game ends when all pieces are in the right position, showing the image clearly.
-8. Play Again button to play the game again.
+8. Click on Start button to play the game again.

 <a name="run"></a>